-The high number of expats wanting to teach in Korea has resulted in a large number of recruitment companies which organise placements on behalf of private schools.
+The high number of expats wanting to teach in Korea has resulted in a large number of recruitment companies that organise placements on behalf of schools.
 This means that expats may not be aware of exactly who they will be employed by, which may be an issue as some schools are more reputable than others.

 Expats should also be warned that work-permit regulations can and often do change, meaning that information sources should be carefully considered and compared to the latest official information.
 Finding a job from inside South Korea often becomes complicated, and expats should note that, while visa runs do happen, they are in fact illegal.